-lan Freedman President, Joe Fresh
+Ian Freedman President, Joe Fresh

-Mark Wilson Executive Vice President,

-Ontario, Canada Human Resources and Labour Relations
+Mark Wilson Executive Vice President, Human Resources and Labour Relations

-Robert Chant Senior Vice President,

-Ontario, Canada Corporate Affairs and Communications
+Kevin Groh Senior Vice President, Corporate Affairs and Communications

-As at December 30, 2017, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control over 476,314 common shares, which represented approximately 0.12% of the outstanding common shares of the Company, and 258,034 Units, which represented approximately 0.27% of the outstanding Choice Properties Units.
+As at December 29, 2018, the directors and executive officers of the Company, as a group, beneficially owned, directly or indirectly, or exercised control over 603,386 common shares, which represented approximately 0.16% of the outstanding common shares of the Company.

-All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Mr. Scott B. Bonham, who was Co-Founder of GGV Capital; Mr. Ian Freedman who was an independent consultant and prior to that was Chief Strategy and Business Development Officer for Molson Coors Canada and President of Six Pints Specialty Beer Company (Molson Coors Canada's craft beer division); Ms. M. Marianne Harris, who was Managing Director of the Bank of America Merrill Lynch and President, Corporate and Investment Banking for Merrill Lynch Canada Inc.; Ms. Beth Pritchard, who was the Chief Executive Officer of Organized Living, Inc.; Mr. Michael Motz, who was Chief Merchandising Officer and Executive Vice President at Shoppers Drug Mart in January 2015; and Mr. Darren Myers who was Executive Vice President and Chief Financial Officer of Celestica.
+All the foregoing directors and executive officers have held their present occupations or other positions with the same or associated companies or organizations for the past five years except: Mr. Scott B. Bonham, who was a Co-Founder of GGV Capital; Mr. William A. Downe, who was the Chief Executive Officer of BMO Financial Group; Mr. Michael Motz, who was Chief Merchandising Officer and Executive Vice President at Shoppers Drug Mart prior to being appointed President at Shoppers Drug Mart; and Mr. Darren Myers who was Executive Vice President and Chief Financial Officer of Celestica.